PedrooAm/Clone/content/courses/aws/security-engineering/4-6-october-2022-virtual-s.md

 ---
-title: "Security Engineering on AWS" description : "This course allows you to test new skills and apply knowledge to your working environment through a variety of practical exercises.
-This course will be delivered through a mix of instructor-led training (ILT) and hands-on labs."
+title : "Security Engineering on AWS" description : "This course allows you to test new skills and apply knowledge to your working environment through a variety of practical exercises.
+This course will be delivered through a mix of instructor-led training (ILT) and hands-on labs." courseId : courseThumb : images/courses/aws.jpg draft : true location : Virtual course_date : October 4th – 6th 2022 course_time : 09:00-17:00 EEST payment_link : # price : 2,490.00 currency : €
-draft: true
-courseThumb: images/courses/aws.jpg
-location: Virtual
-course_date: October 4th – 6th 2022
-course_time: 09:00-17:00 EEST
-# apply payment url
-apply_url : "#"
-# course fee
-fee : "2,490.00"
-# course thumbnail
-image: "images/courses/aws.jpg"
-button_text: "Buy Now"
+button_text : Buy Now
 ---

 ### Developing on AWS, Helsinki - Virtual Session